March 1, 2023

 Fixtures like faucets and toilets can wear down during high humidity and intense heat due to metal components’ expansion and contraction.
 This can cause small leaks at the joints that may not be visible immediately but quickly worsen over time.
 These small leaks can, in turn, cause larger, more costly issues if not taken care of.

-The extra heat and moisture in the air during the summertime can contribute to rusting, corrosion, and mineral buildup on the drain lines, leading to clogged toilets.
+The extra heat and moisture in the air during the summertime can cause all sorts of toilet trouble.
+Look out for rusting, corrosion, and mineral buildup on the drain lines.
+These can all lead to clogged toilets.
 This is especially common in older plumbing systems.
-These clogs can become extremely difficult to clear out, leading to serious blockages or even breaking pipes due to pressure buildup.

 Additionally, summertime is usually when kids are home from school, which can dramatically increase water usage.
 This increased toilet flushing can also lead to plumbing issues like cracks due to increased pressure.
 Be proactive and regularly inspect your toilets to avoid costly repairs or replacements.

+Low water pressure is another of the common summer plumbing issues homeowners can experience during summer.
+This can be caused by anything from changes in regional water levels to clogs in your pipes.
 If you notice your water pressure is low, it’s best to contact a plumber right away.
 They can diagnose the problem and repair it before it becomes more serious.

 Your outdoor plumbing, like sprinklers and hoses, can also give you trouble during the summer.
 The intense summer heat and the surge of water usage can cause underground pipes to break, leading to flooding in your yard or basement.